Yukon Northern Lights Tour: 4 Days in Whitehorse

 Accessibility: This tour is not wheelchair accessible at this time.

-Group size: 25 guests, accompanied by one Aspire Canada Tours tour conductor and two local guides.
+Group size: 25 guests, accompanied by one Aspire Canada Tours tour conductor and two local guides, travelling in two tour vehicles.

-Included: Round-trip airfare from your selected gateway aboard Air North, Yukon’s Airline, with generous baggage allowance, warm inflight hospitality, and a light meal; ground transfers in Whitehorse; three nights’ accommodation; escorted touring with an Aspire Canada Tours tour conductor and two local guides; admission to the MacBride Museum, including Sam McGee’s Cabin; admission to the Yukon Wildlife Preserve; one boxed lunch; and gratuities for your Aspire Canada Tours tour conductor and local guides.
+Included: Round-trip airfare between Whitehorse and your selected gateway, Vancouver (YVR), Kelowna (YLW), Calgary (YYC), or Edmonton (YEG), aboard Air North, Yukon’s Airline, with generous baggage allowance, warm inflight hospitality, and light inflight meal service; airport ground transfers; three nights’ accommodation at the Best Western Gold Rush Inn in Whitehorse; escorted touring with an Aspire Canada Tours tour conductor and two local guides; three nights of aurora viewing; admission to the MacBride Museum, including Sam McGee’s Cabin; admission to the Yukon Wildlife Preserve; one boxed lunch; and gratuities for your Aspire Canada Tours tour conductor and local guides.

 Optional add-ons: Eclipse Nordic Hot Springs and a basic winter clothing package